 Employers must now look at these unpaid interns in a different light, ensuring for them a workplace free of harassment and discrimination under the FEHA, just as they do for their employees.
 This amendment to Government Code section 12940 serves to protect this previously vulnerable class of would-be employees.

-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.